-My first experience with kohlrabi was eight years ago a bunch turned up in my weekly CSA box and I figured it was something I could only get at certain times of year at either a farmer’s market or in a produce box.
-Turns out it was hiding in the produce department at my regular grocery store, a fact I learned a few weeks ago.
-So, with that good news, it was time to make some roasted cauliflower and kohlrabi soup.
+My first experience with kohlrabi was about a decade ago.
+A bunch turned up in my weekly CSA box, and I figured it was something I could only get at certain times of the year at either a farmer’s market or in a produce box.
+I used it to make kohlrabi soup – a creamy blended soup with cauliflower, chicken stock, and seasonings – and never made it again.

 - Dried oregano